NxPKG/khulnasoft-docs/content/web3/how-to/use-ipfs-gateway.md

 ## Write to the network

-Cloudflare's IPFS Gateway is currently limited to read-only access.
+Khulnasoft's IPFS Gateway is currently limited to read-only access.